-If you’ve ever envisioned diving headfirst into a rooftop swimming pool adorned with an underwater portrait of Andy Warhol, the SIXTY LES was made for you.
-Designed by acclaimed, late designer Jim Walrod, the rooms give off a futuristic eighties vibe with black mirrored walls offset by luxe white linens and sleek furniture.
-Communal tables and fresh sushi at the hotel’s Blue Ribbon Sushi Izakaya make the perfect start before closing out the night at the rooftop social club, Make Believe, designed to “evoke the feelings of a exotic and far-off lands” through international music and cocktails.
+If you’ve ever envisioned diving into a rooftop swimming pool adorned with an underwater portrait of Andy Warhol, the SIXTY LES was made for you.
+Designed by acclaimed late designer Jim Walrod, the rooms give off a futuristic ’80s vibe with black mirrored walls offset by luxe white linens and sleek furniture.
+Communal tables and fresh sushi at the hotel’s Blue Ribbon Sushi Izakaya make the perfect start before closing out the night at the rooftop social club, Make Believe, designed to “evoke the feelings of exotic and far-off lands” through international music and cocktails.

-Perfectly curated from the outside-in, not one inch of Ian Schrager’s Public Hotel was left up to chance.
-Rooms are designed to provide “distinct zones” for sleeping, working, and entertaining, and offer floor-to-ceiling windows, each with incredible city views—though the “great view” rooms are truly mouthwatering—and blackout shades.
-Famed chef Jean-Georges Vongerichten oversees the hotel’s restaurant, Public Kitchen, which is accompanied by a green outdoor space inspired by Paris’ Tuileries Garden, and the intimate and suave cocktail bar Diego.
-Guests the hotel are offered exclusive hours at Diego, Shinola bikes to cruise around the city, and “the fastest wireless internet access in New York City.”
+Not one inch of Ian Schrager’s PUBLIC Hotel was left to chance.
+Rooms are designed to provide distinct zones for sleeping, working and entertaining, and offer incredible city views through floor-to-ceiling windows – though the Great View rooms are the most breathtaking.
+Famed chef Jean-Georges Vongerichten oversees the hotel’s restaurant, Public Kitchen, which is accompanied by suave cocktail bar Diego and a green outdoor space inspired by the Tuileries Garden in Paris.
+Guests are offered exclusive hours at Diego and Shinola bikes to cruise around the city, plus the hotel claims to have the fastest Wi-Fi in New York City.

-A sleek and minimalistic place to rest your head, the Sago Hotel has 20 guest rooms with high cork headboards, glass showers, and, in select rooms, a full kitchenette.
+A sleek and minimalistic place to rest your head, the Sago Hotel has 20 guest rooms with high cork headboards, glass showers and, in select rooms, a full kitchenette.
 A rooftop lounge offers free wine at certain times, but classic New York City views are always happening.
-Though not not a budget hotel, the Sago Hotel does offer competitive rates with an elevated feel that’s walkable to some of the best shopping and nightlife in the entire city and close to public transit to easily zip around the city.
+Though not a budget hotel, the Sago Hotel does offer competitive rates with an elevated feel that’s walkable to some of the best shopping and nightlife in the entire city as well as public transport.